npming/npming/README.md

 - 🌱 I’m currently learning => Blockchain and AI.
 - 💞️ I’m looking to collaborate on => product development with any given technology.
 - 📫 How to reach me => Email: npming.dev@gmail.com.
-- 🦖 You can find various trending technologies examples and boilerplate setup for head start.
+- 🦖 You can find various trending technologies examples with apps, fullstack solutions and boilerplate setup for your project's head start.